 To properly feed a pet Bourke's parakeet in captivity, owners should offer their birds a small parrot seed mix meant for budgies and birds of similar size.
 This diet should be supplemented daily with a variety of fresh fruits and vegetables to provide the bird with balanced nutrition.

-Bourke's parakeets are less active than most other parakeets, but it's recommended they receive between 2 to 3 hours outside of the cage daily, in a supervised play area.
+Bourke's parakeets are less active than most other parakeets, but it's recommended they receive between two to three hours outside of the cage daily, in a supervised play area.
 These birds like long horizontal flights, so try to provide an environment that allows for this.

 Your Bourke's parakeet will enjoy plenty of toys, so offer both commercial plastic toys with bells and bright colors, as well as ordinary household items to gnaw on, such as cardboard egg cartons.